vintagevikas090/Web-Scrapping-Projects/All_T20WC_Data_Scrapping/1PROJECT_DESCRIPTION.md

 *A Comprehensive Web Scraping Pipeline for All Editions of the ICC T20 World Cup*

 ## 🔍 Overview
-This project is a **dedicated web scraping module** that powers a larger **data analysis project** focused on the ICC T20 World Cups that I have done using power bi.
-It involves the extraction and organization of structured cricket data from online sources for **all All editions** of the tournament (2007–2024).
+This project is a **dedicated web scraping module** that powers a larger **data analysis project** focused on the ICC T20 World Cups that I have done using Power BI.
+It involves the extraction and organization of structured cricket data from espncricinfo website for **All editions** of the tournament (2007–2024).

 The scraping pipeline collects and stores detailed information in well-organized CSV files for downstream analysis and visualization.